wp-plugins/social-login-sharing-buttons-with-analytics-by-soclever/readme.txt

 * Launched the plugin

 == Upgrade Notice ==

+= 1.2.0 =
+* Added option to use custom images/icons for sharing bar & added shortcodes for share bar

 = 1.1.1 =
 * We have made easier to configure Social login & sharing